ElectronicBabylonianLiterature/cuneiform-ocr-data/README.md

 # Cuneiform OCR Data Preprocessing

+## Installation

+* requirements.txt
+* pip install -U openmim
+* mim install "mmocr==1.0.0rc5"  it is important to be this exact version because prepare_data.py won't work in newer versions (DATA_PARSERS are not backward compatible)

 ## Data Preprocessing for Text Detection (Predict only Bounding Boxes)

 1. Heidelberg Images (VAT Images from https://github.com/CompVis/cuneiform-sign-detection-dataset and the rest from CDLI (some ids needed manuell fixing)